celestiaorg/docs/docs/nodes/arabica-devnet.md

 the latest upgrades for testing their rollups and applications.

 Arabica does not focus on validator or consensus-level testing, rather, that is what Mamaki Testnet is used for.
-If you are a validator, you recommend just testing your validator operations on Mamaki [here](./mamaki-testnet.md).
+If you are a validator, we recommend just testing your validator operations on Mamaki [here](./mamaki-testnet.md).

 With Arabica having the latest updates from all Celestia's products deployed